How to Become a Welder in Florida

 How long does it take to become a welder?

-Is AWS certification required?
+Is AWS certification required in Florida?